geminiplanetimager/gpi_pipeline/documentation/faq.rst

 directory already in your path, or (3) edit your local copy of the gpi-pipeline script to explicitly set the full path to the idl executable.

+If you are using the compiled IDL runtime version of the pipeline, note that a copy of the IDL runtime is included in the 'idl81/bin/' directory included with the pipeline.

 Why did the pipeline stop and return to a prompt in the middle of my reduction?
 ----------------------------------------------------------------------------------
 This is most likely an IDL_PATH issue.
 See 'How do I diagnose an IDL_PATH error?'